dhmunro/dudley/README.md

 members of any group other than the root of the whole file.

-- Use %alignment for alignments in contexts similar to @address?
-- Should !DUDLEY := 0 or 1 specify default little or big endian?

 ## Parallel processing support

 Dudley has a mechanism to support a family of files each written by